wooheemusic/osci-frontend/README.md

 2nd week, Feb :
  - athena-roro-frontend review
- - selective study of angular2 official fundamentals
+ - selective study of angular2 official fundamentals & react
  - write basic examples and push them to this repo. (let me email for this issue)

 3rd week, Feb :
  - athena-roro-frontend review
- - selective study of angular2 official fundamentals and techniques.
+ - selective study of angular2 official fundamentals and techniques & react
  - write basic examples and push them to this repo. (let me email for this issue)

 ## update logs